Here’s how to repurpose a white paper into a slide deck.

 Instead, we created a few sample slides to show how this white paper could be repurposed as a slide deck.

-To see those slides as a PPT file, click the thumbnails below.
+To see those slides as a PPT file, click on the thumbnails.

-Here are a few more details about each slide.
+Here are a few more details about each slide in turn.

 Slide 1: Alarming factoid